 Welcome to What's the Plan, Stan? - getting ready for an emergency.
 This field trip is supported by EQC and the Ministry of Civil Defence and Emergency Management.
 The field trip is from 17-19 October 2017.
 Enrol now.

 New Zealand is on the "Pacific Ring of Fire".
-In our lifetime each of us is likely to experience a major emergency.
+In our lifetime, each of us is likely to experience a major emergency caused by a natural hazard.
 You might be at home, at school, or on holiday when an emergency strikes so everyone everywhere needs to know what to do.

-During this virtual field trip, you will explore the latest and best practice recommended for you and your school during an emergency.
+During this virtual field trip find out about New Zealand's history of emergencies caused by natural hazards.
+Explore the latest and best practice recommended for you and your school during an emergency.

 Field Trip Plan

 - Planning Sequence: an example of how primary schools can make use of all field trip components for a 3-day virtual field trip - Word (652k) | PDF (311k) | Google Doc.